Holdrege, Nebraska: Transportation

 US 183 passes south to north through the city, while US 6/34 traverses it west to east.
 A bus system is operated by the Phelps County Senior Center.
 Amtrak, the national passenger rail system, provides daily service through Holdrege, operating its California Zephyr daily in both directions between Chicago and Emeryville, California, across the bay from San Francisco.

+Public safety

+The Holdrege Police Department employs ten sworn officers, and the fire department consists of up to 40 volunteer firefighters.